 Actually, it has to be said that there does not appear to be any instance where neuroscientific findings have constrained social-psychological theory.
 Of course, social neuroscience is very young.

 Still, cognitive neuroscience has been around much longer, and it's hard to think of any instance in that field, either (Coltheart, 2006a, 2006b).
-For example, sensory physiologists have made great strides in understanding the brain mechanisms involved in color vision, but the basic "opponent process" theory of color vision was worked out in pretty much its modern form more than a century ago by Hering, and revived more recently by Hurvitch and Jameson, on the basis of behavioral evidence (like negative afterimages).
+For example, sensory physiologists have made great strides in understanding the brain mechanisms involved in color vision, but the basic "opponent process" theory of color vision was worked out in pretty much its modern form more than a century ago by Hering, and revived more recently by Hurvitch and Jameson (Psych.
+Rev., 1957), on the basis of behavioral evidence (like negative afterimages).
 Perhaps the discovery in the 1950s, by Hubel and Wiesel among others, of "bug detectors" and other orientation-specific receptive fields in frogs and cats counts, because it changed our view about how low-level vision works.
-But there are very few others examples like that.
+But there are very few other examples like that.

 To the contrary, it appears that precisely the reverse is true: psychological theory constrains the interpretation of neuropsychological and neuroscientific data.
 My favorite example is the amnesic patient H.M., who put us on the road toward discovering the role of the hippocampus in memory.
 But what exactly is that role?
 The fact is, our interpretation of H.M.'s amnesia, and thus of hippocampal function, has changed as our understanding of memory has changed.
 First, H.M. was thought to have lost his capacity to learn; then to have lost long-term but not short-term memory; then deep but not shallow processing; then declarative but not procedural memory; then episodic but not semantic memory; then explicit but not implicit memory; and now, most recently, relational but not non-relational memory.
 Here, clearly, neuroscientific data didn't do much constraining: psychological theory changed almost wantonly, while the neural evidence stayed quite constant.